Worried about making the wrong investment? Diversify.

 Broadly, there are a few major types of diversification.
-Among which, asset class, geographical, sectoral and securities or stocks diversification are the most typical.
+Among which, asset class, geographical, and sectoral diversification are the most common.

 Diversification by asset class

-Diversification through asset class is the most common.
-This is done through investing in uncorrelated assets.
+This is done by investing in a number of uncorrelated assets.
 For example, a well-diversified portfolio consists of a balanced allocation of investments in equities, bonds, commodities, property and cash.

 To use correlations in spreading risk, look at the assets’ long-term correlations.
 To achieve a diversified portfolio, you need to have asset classes with either negative or low correlations with one another.

-Among each type of asset classes, there are investments that will span across different geographic location and sector.
-This is best explained with equities where each company has its own geographic area of operation and its own industry (e.g. Technology, healthcare, consumer staples).
-Diversification can be achieved by spreading investments in different country and industry to minimize the impact of country or industry specific events.
+This is best explained with equities where each company has its own geographic area of operation and its own industry (e.g. technology, healthcare, consumer staples, property).
+Diversification can be achieved by spreading investments in different country and industry to minimise the impact of country or industry specific events.

 Diversification by investment style

 Apart from country and industry, diversification can also be achieved through investment style.
 Stocks can be classified into different categories based on market capitalisation (small-, mid- and large-cap) and style (growth, income and value).